MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ## Working with recommendations

-Security Exposure Management ingests security recommendations from multiple sources, including Microsoft Defender for Cloud running the  [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), Defender XDR [secure score](/defender-xdr/microsoft-secure-score), Microsoft threat analytics, and other Microsoft workloads.
+Security Exposure Management ingests security recommendations from multiple sources, including Microsoft Defender for Cloud running the  [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), [Microsoft Secure Score](/defender-xdr/microsoft-secure-score), Microsoft threat analytics, and other Microsoft workloads.
 Security Exposure Management integrates all of these recommendations into a single security catalog.

 - You can view recommendations from the **Recommendations** tab, or review and remediate recommendations within a specific security initiative or metric.
 - Each recommendation provides remediation steps to fix detected compliance issues.